Blimey, 19 different metrics!

 13. Share of Wallet

-Firstly, make a list of your competitors in relation to a particular product.
+Firstly, make a list of your competitors with a particular product.
 Then ask your customers to rank you and your competitors on a scale.
 Finally, use the formula below

 This information will help you to understand how you’re faring in relation to your competitors, and whether your customer retention needs work.